 2] Learning time management and study habits.

-When students are given homework and expected to submit on time , homework tends to help students develop certain good traits that are useful in life in the long run like discipline, managing time, independent behavior, and problem solving skills.
+When students are given homework and expected to submit it on time, homework tends to help students develop certain good traits that are useful in life in the long run like discipline, managing time, independent behavior, and problem-solving skills.

 3] Revision and Practice

-We all have heard the slogan “ practice makes perfect ” not all brains are meant to grasp any solving skills or remember anything in one go , practice works a long way and homework encourages to practice what the kids have learned in school at home.
-Thus providing them better understanding.
+We all have heard the slogan “ practice makes perfect ” not all brains are meant to grasp any solving skills or remember anything in one go, practice works a long way and homework encourages to practice what the kids have learned in school at home.
+Thus providing them a better understanding.

 Besides having a lot of pros to why homework is good there is an equal amount of disadvantages to it too.
-Lets see what this side has to offer.
+Let’s see what this site has to offer.
 There are multiple reasons why homework is found to be bad for you?

-Believe it or not home work also causes health problems in today’s students, excessive amount of home work leads to headache due to constant thinking, mood swings and insomnia due to lack of proper sleep and also few chronic diseases in the long run.
-Children whose schools tend to give more home work than the usual amount of home work that has to be given spend their little free time feeling exhausted.
+Believe it or not, homework also causes health problems in today’s students, an excessive amount of homework leads to headaches due to constant thinking, mood swings, and insomnia due to lack of proper sleep and also few chronic diseases in the long run.
+Children whose schools tend to give more homework than the usual amount of homework that has to be given spend their little free time feeling exhausted.

 3) Missing Out Childhood

-Schools nowadays are very fast paced and children study more than we used to in our school days.
-Too much time is spent in school then home work, this leads to the child missing out in having an active upbringing and contracted social life.
-Outdoor activities are limited further turning them into couch potatoes and never take part in extra – cirucular activities.
+Schools nowadays are very fast-paced and children study more than we used to in our school days.
+Too much time is spent in school then homework, this leads to the child missing out on having an active upbringing and a contracted social life.
+Outdoor activities are limited further turning them into couch potatoes and never take part in extracurricular activities.
 Few students also face communication problems in their later period of life.

-So it is true that home work is beneficial , there are lots of reasons why home work is necessary in playing a very significant role in helping students achieve good knowledge and upbringing their grades.
-This debate of if home work is harmful or helpful has always struck back and forth between students and teachers.
+So it is true that homework is beneficial, there are lots of reasons why homework is necessary for playing a very significant role in helping students achieve good knowledge and upbringing their grades.
+This debate of if homework is harmful or helpful has always struck back and forth between students and teachers.

 The solution to this is “ Too much of anything is good for nothing” we need home work to be something kids can like and enjoy , perfect amounts of home work should play a positive impact on students and not turn into a total nightmare, teachers should make sure the total home work does exceed for more than 2 hours.
 Because as equal as education is vital for good upbringing so is their stress free childhood.
-Balancing the home work gives a lot of positive outcomes and helps kids benefit out of them.
+Balancing the homework gives a lot of positive outcomes and helps kids benefit from them.

-So thus coming to a conclusion as to if home work is harmful or helpful ,giving in moderation helps and excessive only leads to stress and bad learning habits such as copying and byhearting instead of understanding and implementing what you learn.
+So this coming to a conclusion as to if homework is harmful or helpful, giving in moderation helps and excessive only leads to stress and bad learning habits such as copying and byhearting instead of understanding and implementing what you learn.